Environment

 Receive the latest updates about the project.

-"Closed-loop” systems such as the Goldendale Energy Storage Project do not involve the construction of a new dam on a river.
-Rather, they rely on the construction of two reservoirs—a lower one and an elevated one—that recirculate water.
+The Goldendale Energy Storage Project allows us to store and use more renewable energy while providing many environmental benefits.
+A “closed-loop” system, it does not involve the construction of a new dam on a river.
+The facility will include two artificial reservoirs—a lower one and an elevated one—that recirculate water.

 In October 2020, a dozen stakeholders from the environmental nonprofit sector and the energy industry—including Rye Development, American Rivers, American Whitewater and more—signed a joint agreement to address climate change “by both advancing the renewable energy and storage benefits of hydropower and the environmental and economic benefits of healthy rivers.”
 The agreement specifically calls out closed-loop storage projects as part of the solution.